Workers’ Compensation for Machinery Accidents in Ohio

 Workers Compensation Lawyer, Tom Marchese

-How I Help Columbus Workers Injured in Machinery Accidents
+How I Help Workers Injured in Machinery Accidents

-• Navigate disputes over fault or safety rule violations
+• Handle disputes over fault or safety violations

-• Guide you through the appeals process if your claim is denied
+• Represent you in hearings and appeals if your claim is denied

 📞 Call me today at (614) 486-3249 for a free consultation.
 There’s no fee unless we win your case.